Kotlin/dokka/README.md

 #### Multiplatform
 Dokka supports single-platform and multi-platform projects using source sets abstraction.
 For most mutli-platform projects you should assume that dokka's source sets correspond to Kotlin plugin's source sets.
-Source sets can be named arbitrarily, however in order for autoconfiguration (extraction of source roots and classpath from Kotlin plugin) to work, they must have the same names as source sets in the Kotlin Multiplatform plugin.
-See an example below:
+Main source sets will be registered and configured automatically

 Kotlin
 ```kotlin